euler-xyz/evk-periphery/README.md

 `Swapper.sol` and the handlers are considered to live outside the trusted code-base.
 Swapper invocations should always be followed by a call to one of `SwapVerifier`'s methods. `SwapVerifier.sol` *is* considered part of the trusted code-base.

+Fork tests require `.env` file with `MAINNET_RPC_URL` variable set to a provider with archive node support, like Alchemy.

 ## Lens